domnantas/gilded-rose/README.md

 There is a requirement for a new `Conjured` item feature.
 I have added tests which are initially failing.
 After that, it only took me a minute to add the new feature, which I attribute to the successful refactor.

 ### CRUD UI

+I have implemented a simple CRUD UI for inventory items.
+I had to modify the `Item` class by adding an `id`, because Update and Delete operations require a unique reference to the affected item.